Skip to content

 Education Personal Budget

-A personal budget is an amount of money that is available to spend on support for your child, to meet their assessed needs.
+A personal budget is an amount of money that is available to spend on support for your child.
+This is to meet their assessed needs.

-Parents of children under 16, and young people aged 16 to 25, can ask for an education personal budget once the Local Authority has confirmed that it will prepare a draft Education, Health and Care (EHC) plan, or during a statutory review of an existing EHC Plan.
+Parents of children under 16, and young people aged 16 to 25, can ask for an education personal budget.
+This is once the Local Authority has confirmed that it will prepare a draft EHCP or during a statutory review of an existing EHCP.

 Personal budgets can give you more choice.
-For example, you can ask for some of the education in the EHC plan to be provided by someone other than the school.
+For example, you can ask for someone other than the school to provide some of the education in the EHCP.

 We may agree a personal budget if:

-Where agreed, this must be set at a level that helps in securing the special educational provision set out in the EHC plan.
+Where agreed, this must be set at a level that helps in securing the special educational provision.
+This is what is set out in the EHCP.
 This money will come from your Local Authority’s education department.

 How You Will Receive Your Personal Budget if Your Request Is Granted